 - Requiring all patients to wear masks and come unaccompanied to their appointments (with certain exceptions)

-- Requiring all SkinDC employees and providers to wear masks and eye protection
+- Requiring all SkinDC employees and providers to wear masks

 - Rearranging of waiting rooms to maximize space between patients

 - Removal of magazines, brochures, and other high contact items from waiting rooms